chasinglogic/Chattie/README.md

 virtualenv venv
 source venv/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt python thorin.py
 ```

+Add the & sign to the end of the last command if you want to run thorin in the background (for example on a server you won't stay connected to.)

+When you add commands Thorin will pick them up when he's asked to perform them while running, this means that you don't need to restart Thorin to add
+new commands.
+However if you edit an existing command Thorin won't reload it until you restart him.

 ### Why the name Thorin?
 I'm an alpha nerd and play Dungeons and Dragons, currently I'm playing a Dwarf Tempest Cleric in 5th edition named Thorin.